mattlewis92/angular-bootstrap-calendar/README.md

 ### on-event-click

 This expression is called when an event is clicked on the calendar. calendarEvent contains the calendar event that was clicked on.

+### on-event-drop

+This expression is called when an event is dragged and dropped into a different date / time on the calendar.
+The available parameters are: calendarEvent, calendarNewEventStart and calendarNewEventEnd.
+The directive won't change the event object and leaves that up to you to implement.
+Set event.editable to false to disable drag and drop on a particular event.
+Please note drag and drop is only available by including the [interact.js](http://interactjs.io/) library.

 ### edit-event-html